ej-mentol/GSRP/README.md

 # GSRP - Player Database & Reporting

-This is your static "smart" player table (it is currently **Windows** only, the "Preview" release speaks for itself).
+This is your "smart" player table (it is currently **Windows** only, the "Preview" release speaks for itself).
 GSRP is a specialized desktop application designed to act as a "smart TAB button".
 Its primary function is to quickly identify players from copied game console output (e.g., `status` command), providing immediate, relevant information without needing to access friends lists or remember complex IDs.
 It offers a clean, beautiful output for on-the-fly player identification.

 ## Important Notes